divio/divio-cloud-docs/how-to/resources-configure-git.rst

 personal access token.

 This is *disabled* for those providers that would allow us to connect using your *password*.
-In accordance with our security policies, Divio Cloud will not request or store your passwords for other services.
+In accordance with our security policies, Divio will not request or store your passwords for other services.

 Some Git providers enforce the use of personal access tokens for HTTPs, rather than allowing passwords to be used.
 However, GitHub, GitLab and BitBucket all permit HTTPS authentication without the protection of two-factor